omkar-vitb/Mess-Management-System-Java/README.md

 * Copy the contents of `database.sql` and execute the script to build the `MessManagementDB` and the `students` table.

 **2. Java Configuration**
-* Clone this repository to your local machine.
+* one can clone this repository to your local machine.
 * Open `DBConnection.java` and replace the password string with your actual MySQL root password.
 * Ensure the `lib/mysql-connector-j.jar` file is added to your project's build path/referenced libraries.